Provincial Housing Legislation Changes

 Small-scale multi-unit housing offers housing options that are accessible by ground-level exterior entrances and are compatible in scale and form with established single- and two-family neighbourhoods.

-After July 1, on lots currently zoned for single- and two-family housing, urban communities like Burnaby are required to allow:
+Since July 1, 2024, on lots previously zoned for single- and two-family housing, urban communities like Burnaby are required to allow:

 • up to 3 units on residential lots up to 280 square metres (3,014 square feet)